integrated optics (original) (raw)

 Category: article belongs to category photonic devices photonic devices

-Page views in 12 months: 836
+Page views in 12 months: 756

 Integrated optics is a technology which aims at constructing so-called integrated optical devices or photonic integrated circuits or planar lightwave circuits, containing several or many optical components which are combined to fulfill some complex functions.
 Such components can e.g. be optical filters, modulators, amplifiers, lasers and photodetectors.
 They can, e.g., be fabricated on the surface of some crystalline material (such as silicon, silica, or LiNbO3) and connected with waveguides.

-The original inspiration of integrated optics came from the technology of electronic integrated circuits, which has shown rapid development over several decades and has led to amazing achievements, such as complex and powerful microprocessors containing many millions of transistors, specialized signal processors and computer memory chips with huge data storage capacity.
+The original inspiration for integrated optics came from the technology of electronic integrated circuits, which has shown rapid development over several decades and has led to amazing achievements, such as complex and powerful microprocessors containing many millions of transistors, specialized signal processors and computer memory chips with huge data storage capacity.
 Unfortunately, integrated optics has not been able to match the progress of microelectronics in terms of the complexity of possible devices.
 This results from a number of technical limitations:

-For these reasons, integrated optical circuits have not reached by far the complexity of electronic integrated circuits.
+For these reasons, integrated optical circuits have not nearly reached the complexity of electronic integrated circuits.
 However, devices of moderate complexity can still be useful for example for optical fiber communications, where they can host multiple data transmitters and/or receivers, consisting of distributed feedback lasers, optical modulators, photodiodes, and optical filters (e.g. in the form of arrayed waveguide gratings).
 Recently, new hope for a powerful and cost-effective integrated optical technology has arisen from developments in silicon photonics.

 Suppliers

-The RP Photonics Buyer's Guide contains 18 suppliers for photonic integrated circuits.
+Sponsored content: The RP Photonics Buyer's Guide contains 18 suppliers for photonic integrated circuits.
 Among them:

 PhiX